jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Check if Wikipedia pages on ATC codes would yield any benefit.
     - Extract feasible ATC labels from unlabeled observations (n-grams, character BOW features, nearest neighbor?).

+- **16/3:**
+Fixed one-hot initialization (as an identity matrix constant).
+"Functionized" the code with name scopes (might need some minor additional work).
+Cleaned out the code (massively).
+Tensorboad summaries are in place, graph is visible (might also need some minor work).
+Todo:
+    - Fix (check) minor name scoping issues in Tensorboard.
+    - Figure out how saving and recovery work in Tensorboard.
+    - Check if Wikipedia pages on ATC codes would yield any benefit.
+    - Extract feasible ATC labels from unlabeled observations (n-grams, character BOW features, nearest neighbor?).